 Late one night, long after everyone had gone home, Jason Kan found himself alone in the office, staring at a blank wall and asking a simple yet heavy question: What am I doing here?
 What is my motivation?

 He'd climbed the ranks over more than a decade in the international internship space, starting in a junior role and eventually becoming COO of a fast-growing, VC-backed company.
 He'd built multiple functions from scratch — HR, talent acquisition, partnerships, CRM, IT.
+As the company grew from a few dozen people to well over a hundred, Jason's scope and title grew with it.

 But somewhere along the way, he had lost perspective.